bradleeriley/public_scripts/Discord/Elobot/README.md

 `!simulmatch roleMention Score-Score roleMention` - Same thing as !addmatch except it won't update the leaderboard or log.
 Just to see the elo change on possible outcomes.

 `!showlog` - Shows the last 10 adminitrative actions, who took them, and what day.

+`!hideboard true/false` - This allows the administrator to hide the auto-updating leaderboard if they don't want it.

+`!board` - Sends a copy of the leaderboard to the channel called from.
+This is useful if you are hiding the leaderboard with the above command.

 ## Setup
 Made with Python 3.9.0, but should also work with 3.7 or in between those two versions.